 How to Use Trello as a Busy Mom

 If you’re looking to move to a simplified system for cleaning, I want to share with you what works for me with Trello.
 You can head on over and just COPY my board to your base and customize it for you or create your own.
 Check out the video where I walk you through how to do it or read below for the play-by-play.

-Step #1: How to Copy My Boards
+Step #1: How to Copy a Board on Trello

 If you want to copy the board, you’ll need a Trello account to do so but it’s free so that rocks.
 Once you log in and go to the link, head right on over to the right where it says SHOW MENU.
 Next, hit the MORE button and hit COPY BOARD.
 When you copy the board, you can decide if you want to rename it and where you want it to go.

-Step #2: Create Cards for Each Room
+Step #2: How to Create Cleaning Cards on Trello